rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 people's code.
 Be critical if the code can be improved, and steal ideas if the code is better than you would have written.

-There is no better way to learn than by solving your own problems.
-Have a problem with iTunes mangling your playlists?
+There is no better way to learn than by solving your own problems.  iTunes mangling your playlists?
 Write some code that creates playlists the way you want them.
-It's time to change passwords for the hundred or so sites you use?
+It's time to change passwords for the hundreds of web sites that you use?
 Write a little program to generate strong memorable passwords that you will use, with configurable lengths and characters used.

 Solving your own personal problems makes your learning more interesting, you get closer to real-world programming and you get pushed into areas you might not have been before.